 Your company's logo will appear at the top of the notice:

-The sample data we’ve included in this example is not comprehensive and may not be in line with the guidelines your organization chooses to set.
-When completing the template you may want to speak with your executive or legal team to ensure that you have addressed everything that candidates should be informed of and that your data retention timeframe makes sense for your organization.
+The sample data we’ve included in this example is not comprehensive and may not align with the guidelines your organization chooses to set.
+When completing the template, you may want to speak with your executive or legal team to ensure that you have addressed everything that candidates should be informed of and that your data retention timeframe makes sense for your organization.

 If you prefer to use your own fully custom Privacy Notice, click the link to the upper right of the form, "I want to use our existing Privacy Notice".